 If the drunk driver did not pay his auto insurance premiums, it is very unlikely that he has any insurance coverage that might apply to this car wreck.
+This will classify the case in the category of an uninsured motorist case.
 Consequently, how is he going to pay for your personal injury damages such as:

 1) medical expenses;

 4) your rental car;